reelyactive/reelib/README.md

 ### getCurrentISO()

 Get the current timestamp as an ISO8601 String.
+For example:

+    reelib.time.getCurrentISO();

+would yield something like '2015-01-01T01:23:45.678Z'.

 ### getFuture(milliseconds)